 It’s almost a year since Suggy’s Gym’s Chace Griffin defeated the previously unbeaten Blayne Armitage from Powers Martial Arts in Sheffield to win the first Ramon Dekkers Challenge Belt on the last FMSFL show…

-And now Grantham Meres Leisure Centre will see two more of these prestigious belts up for grabs as part of another action-packed fight night featuring both professional and amateur kickboxers on Saturday 11 March 2023.
+And on Saturday 11 March, two more of these prestigious belts were up for grabs at Grantham Meres Leisure Centre as part of another action-packed night featuring both professional and amateur kickboxers on the card.

-Competing for the second Ramon Dekkers Challenge Belt will be Dean Pattinson from Hardwork MMA /4th Dimension in Grimsby and Nathan Riddle from Sheffield‘s Powers Martial Arts.
+“And competing for the second Ramon Dekkers Challenge Belt were Dean Pattinson from Hardwork MMA /4th Dimension in Grimsby and Nathan Riddle from Sheffield‘s Powers Martial Arts.
+This one went the full five rounds, at the end of which Dean was awarded the win and the Challenge Belt by a unanimous decision.”

 The Ramon Dekkers Challenge Belt was an idea that Dean came up with after lengthy discussions with Cor Hemmers, to try to and decide who was the best in their country.